Peter Thiel: Political activism

-In 2009, it was reported that Thiel helped fund college student James O'Keefe's "Taxpayers Clearing House" video—a satirical look at the Wall Street bailout.
-O'Keefe went on to produce the ACORN undercover sting videos but, through a spokesperson, Thiel denied involvement in the ACORN sting.
+In 2009, it was reported that Thiel helped fund James O'Keefe's "Taxpayers Clearing House" video—a satirical look at the Wall Street bailout.
+O'Keefe went on to produce the ACORN undercover sting videos; Thiel denied involvement in the ACORN sting.

 In July 2012, Thiel made a $1 million donation to the Club for Growth, a fiscally conservative 501(c)(4) organization, becoming the group's largest contributor.
-Club for Growth is a conservative organization with an agenda focused on cutting taxes and other economic issues.